Oracle Autonomous Database for Google Sheets

 role. - The Oracle Autonomous Database add-on for Google Sheets is not supported in Safari web browser.

-- Install and setup the add-on for Google Sheets
+- Install the add-on from Google Workspace Marketplace

 To connect to the Autonomous Database, you can download a connection file from the Database Actions instance and import it to the Google Sheet add-on you have setup. - Connecting to Autonomous Database